Prologue

 POB_POST_OPERATION_CALLBACK PostOperation;

-) this will trigger PatchGuard and cause your computer to BSOD, so unless PatchGuard is disabled it is highly not recommended to enable more types.
+} OB_OPERATION_REGISTRATION, *POB_OPERATION_REGISTRATION;ObjectType is the type of operation that you want to register to.
+Some of the most common types are *PsProcessType and *PsThreadType.
+It is worth mentioning that although you can enable more types (like IoFileObjectType) this will trigger PatchGuard and cause your computer to BSOD, so unless PatchGuard is disabled it is highly not recommended to enable more types.
 If you still want to enable more types, you can do so by using this like so:1

 2